Leonard Ignelzi, renowned AP photographer, dies at 74

 SAN DIEGO (AP) — Leonard Ignelzi, whose knack for being in the right place at the right time produced breathtaking images of Hall of Fame sports figures, devastating wildfires and other major news over 37 years as photographer for The Associated Press in San Diego, has died.
 He was 74.

-Ignelzi died Friday in Las Vegas of cerebral amyloid angiopathy, a condition associated with frequent strokes and other neurological issues, according to his wife, Bobbi.
+Ignelzi died Friday in Las Vegas from a brain condition that triggers frequent strokes, according to his wife, Bobbi.

 Known as Lenny, he was a highly versatile photojournalist whose biggest passions were sports and breaking news.
 Few people, if any, have attended more Padres baseball or Chargers football games, yet he found fresh angles with each assignment until retiring in 2016.